datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
 What happens if we want to update the view?
 Let's change Daniel's city and his major name to 'Montreal' and 'English'.
 In the view, the 'City' column comes from the 'Student' table and 'MajorName' column comes from the 'Major' table.
 So, like the INSERT statement the update statement is going to affect two underlying tables.
-If I run the query, I will get the same error as the one I got for INSERT statment.
+If I run the query, I will get the same error as the one I got for INSERT statement.

 ---